 Ditch the Bag & Custodial Service, Add Centralized Bins

 For those not traveling the path of bin-less workstations, there are three essential features beyond the bins themselves.
 The first is the bag liners.
 While few have figured out how to avoid these with larger bins, most schools that have adopted the small-trash, regular-recycling configuration drop the use of trash bags at the deskside.
 Given the small size of the trash baskets, they simply aren’t needed in most cases.
 Some schools offer to clean the baskets on request as a reassurance but don’t get many requests.
 Bags cost a lot of money.
 IUPUI, which has converted the entire campus to the new system eliminated the need for 500,000 bags annually, saving $30,000 in the process.

-Another feature is to realize what I wasn’t able to during my time at Humboldt, dropping deskside custodial trash service.
+Another feature is the one I tried to do during my time at Humboldt, dropping deskside custodial trash service.
 Trash and recycling have to be treated equally for any arrangement to work.
 You could add recycling to the housekeeper’s routine, but most had too much on their plates even without the new workload pressures caused by COVID.
 We’ll talk more about the staff and faculty pushback to emptying their own bins, but the simple truth is that people can handle it.
 People inevitably complain when first told of the shift, but the experience of most schools says they eventually settle into the new routine.
 With their newly free time, custodians can focus on other tasks like expanded cleaning.